Designs1008/tips-myown/README.md

 # tips-myown
-This is an iOS practice application for displaying tips and total bill with tips included.
+This is an iOS practice application for displaying the total bill amount including tips, also calculating tips

 Time Spent: ~6hours in total